Iowa Marijuana Compliance

 What is the punishment for possession in Iowa?

-In the state of Iowa, possessing any amount of marijuana is classified as a misdemeanor and first-time offenders can face up to six months in jail and/or a fine of up to $1,000 if convicted.
+Possessing any amount of marijuana in Iowa is classified as a misdemeanor.
+First-time offenders can face up to six months in jail and/or a fine of up to $1,000.
+The penalties increase for subsequent offenses.

 Drug Tests That Exclude Marijuana